ashapir0/pr-checklist-chrome-extension/README.md

 ## Setup

 ### 1. Get OpenAI API Key

 1. Visit [OpenAI Platform](https://platform.openai.com/api-keys)
 2. Create an account or sign in
 3. Generate a new API key (starts with `sk-`)
 4. Keep this key secure - you'll need it for the extension

 ### 2. Install Extension

 1. Clone this repository
 2. Run `npm install` to install dependencies
 3. Run `npm run build` to build the extension
 4. Open Chrome and go to `chrome://extensions/`
 5. Enable "Developer mode" (toggle in top right)
-6. Click "Load unpacked" and select the `dist` folder
+6. Click "Load unpacked" and select the top level folder (typically `pr-checklist-chrome-extension`)

 ### 3. Configure Extension

 1. Click the extension icon in your browser toolbar
 2. Go to the "⚙️ Settings" tab
 3. Enter your OpenAI API key